commandus/tlns/README.md

 - just received
 - merged or unique.
 If packet received by two or more gateways, identical messages merged into the one.
 Metadata specific to the gateway added to the array of metadatas.
-- got network key
-- got app key
+- got device identifier: network / app keys
 - deciphered
 - MAC command process initiated
 - accepted or declined (sent to app server or to error log)

-After message is in the last stage, message deleted from the queue.
+After message is in the last stage, message waits to expire and after expiration time is deleted from the queue.

 Task descriptor consists of

 - stage
-- network key
-- app key
+- device identifer: network key / app key
 - stage process error code
-- radio metadata sent by the gateway such as signal power
+- radio metadata sent by the gateway such as signal power, signal/noise ratio etc.

 At any stage task can be cancelled on stage process error such as
 - no network or app key available (device is not registered)
 - CRC error after decipher
 - queue is full (no memory to process new message)

-### Scheduler
+### Dispatcher

-Scheduler serves message queue.
+Dispatcher serves message queue.
-Each time scheduler has been called it get one or more task descriptor ready to serve.
+Each time dispatcher has been called it get one or more task descriptor ready to serve.

-Then scheduler start one or more tasks:
+Then dispatcher start one or more tasks:

 - send keys requests
 - decipher message
 - collect radio statistics and select best gateway for each end-device